weswu8/blobfs-win/README.md

 ## How to create a append blob
 * Windows UI way
 	1.right-click in the folder of blobfs-win

 	2.choose new file, and rename it to append.log  // this will create a empty block blob.

 	3.right-click the append.log, and then uncheck the readonly flag in the the popup properties windows. click ok.

-		// this will change the underlying block blob to append blob automatically.
+	-// this will change the underlying block blob to append blob automatically.

-		// you also can do these actions against a existing file, this also works, but the time depends on the size of the file.
+	-// you also can do these actions against a existing file, this also works, but the time depends on the size of the file.

 * Programming way
-	FileWriter fw = new FileWriter("G:\\container1\\append.log", true)  // java 1.7+
+	-FileWriter fw = new FileWriter("G:\\container1\\append.log", true)  // java 1.7+

-	applendFile = open("G:\\container1\\append.log",' a+') // Python
+	-applendFile = open("G:\\container1\\append.log",' a+') // Python

-	System.IO.StreamWriter w = File.AppendText("G:\\container1\\append.log") // C#
+	-System.IO.StreamWriter w = File.AppendText("G:\\container1\\append.log") // C#

 	...

 ## Performance Test